• Home

 1. Illegal object

-2. Contract formed on alien barren land
+2. The contract formed on alien barren land

-3. A gratuitous or bare promise, devoid of any consideration
+3. A gratuitous or bare promise devoid of any consideration

 4. Malafide Practice